-The aim of the directive is to improve the accessibility of web content by mandating design principles that afford access for blind, visually impaired and deaf users as well as for users with motor deficiencies.
+The Barrierefreie-Informationstechnik-Verordnung (BITV) 2.0 aims to improve the accessibility of web content by mandating design principles that afford access for blind, visually impaired and deaf users as well as for users with motor deficiencies.
 All web content should be accessible via different browsers and assistive technologies.

 While Germany's federal institutions are directly affected by the BITV directive, its impact goes far beyond.
 Web designers and CMS developers that serve federal institutions have to prove their competence in implementing websites according to the directive.
 Other web service providers also increasingly use the directive as guidance.
 It sets a new quality standard.

 BITV-Test is an web-based application to evaluate the accessibility and conformance to BITV 2.0, of information-oriented websites and web applications.
-It captures the requirements and success criteria of the BITV 2.0 in a set of 49 concise and practical checkpoints.
-The test covers Priority 1 of the BITV 2.0 directive.
-Priority 1 includes all WCAG 2.0 Level AA Success Criteria plus SC 2.4.8 Location, which is on Level AAA of WCAG 2.0.
+It captures the requirements and success criteria of the BITV 2.0 / WCAG 2.1 in a set of 60 concise and practical checkpoints.

-BITV-Test has been developed by the BIK project in close co-operation with associations of and for disabled people, web designers, and accessibility experts.
+Out of a series of federally-funded projects BITV-Test has been developed by DIAS GmbH in close co-operation with associations of and for disabled people, web designers, and accessibility experts.
 The test was first published in 2004 and has been continually updated since.
-A new version of BITV-Test was released when the new BITV 2.0 came into force in September 2011.
-The last update was published in 2017.

 There are three different types of BITV-Test: